ArvindR07/WhatsAppBotDocs/docs/source/index.rst

    WTBot = WhatsAppBot('create a new setup')

 This will display a
-For more information, it is recommended to watch `Link text <https://www.youtube.com/>`_ video
+For more information, it is recommended to watch `this <https://www.youtube.com/>`_ video